GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Related Work

 \paragraph{Pre-trained Language Models (PLMs)} are trained on large-scale textual corpora with Transformer \cite{devlin2018bert, gpt2}, which significantly improve dialog systems performance. \citet{budzianowski2019hello} is the first work to validate the possibility of fine-tuning the information of all sub-tasks in a single paragraph of text on GPT-2.
 SimpleTOD \cite{hosseini2020simple} and SOLOIST \cite{peng2020soloist} further generalize this idea to an end-to-end setting where the semantic labels are generated instead of using ground truth values and also consider database results in the training process. \citet{yang2020ubar} leverage the entire dialog session as the input sequence and demonstrate superior performance using self-generated responses during evaluation.

 \paragraph{Pre-trained Conversation Models (PCMs)} are variants of PLMs particularly adapted for conversational modeling.
 The main adaptation methods can be roughly divided into three types.
 The first is training PLMs on dialog corpora instead of plain texts with vanilla language model objectives.
 Recent work, such as DialoGPT \cite{zhang2019dialogpt}, Meena \cite{adiwardana2020towards} and Blender \cite{roller2020recipes} are trained on billions of open-domain dialogs, demonstrating powerful dialog generation performances.
-TOD-BERT \cite{wu2020tod} shows great few-shot ability in various understanding tasks via pre-training BERT on extensive task-oriented dialog data.
-The second line is to design new dialog-oriented pre-training objectives \cite{bao2020plato, xu2021dialogue, li2021conversations, gu2020tailored}. \citet{bao2020plato} use discrete latent variables to tackle the one-to-many mapping problem in open-domain dialog generation. \citet{xu2021dialogue} propose to simulate the conversation features only using plain texts. \citet{gu2020tailored} employ double GPTs to model the role alternation property in the dialog.
+TOD-BERT \cite{wu2020tod} shows a great few-shot ability in various understanding tasks via pre-training BERT on extensive task-oriented dialog data.
+The second line is to design new dialog-oriented pre-training objectives \cite{bao2020plato, he2020amalgamating, he2021multi, xu2021dialogue, su2021multitask, dai-etal-2021-preview}. \citet{bao2020plato} use discrete latent variables to tackle the one-to-many mapping problem in open-domain dialog generation. \citet{xu2021dialogue} propose to simulate the conversation features only using plain texts.
 The third is to integrate dialog annotations into the pre-training stage. \citet{yu2020score} use labels of dialog understanding as supervision to pre-train BERT. \citet{peng2020few} use labeled conditional generation data to enhance dialog generation performance.
 Different from them, we are the first to utilize labels of dialog policy to improve PCMs.